Hospital and Outpatient Visitation Policy

 Outpatient Surgery and Procedures

 - Adult Outpatient Surgery Patients: Adult patients undergoing outpatient surgery or procedure in the hospital, Endoscopy or Arlington Surgery Center may have one (1) visitor accompany them to the check-in desk, leave contact information then depart the building.
 It is required that the visitor stay within a 30-minute radius of the facility.
 The visitor will be called to return once the procedure is complete and the patient is ready for pick-up.
 Visitors will need to leave the facility during the procedure.

 - Minors: Minors undergoing a surgery or procedure may have one (1) parent or guardian accompany them for pre-op and post-op support.
 Parents/guardians of minor patients will be asked to remain in the facility.

 Outpatient Clinics, Oncology, Children's Therapy, Physical, Occupational and Speech Therapy, Sleep Medicine, Lab and Diagnostic Imaging

-- Visitors for hospital patients must be at least 18 years of age.
-Visitors should not gather or spend time in public areas, including hallways, lobbies and waiting areas, while in our facility to maintain social distancing.
+- Please leave the facility promptly once visiting hours are over.
+Do not gather or spend time in public areas, including hallways, lobbies and waiting areas, while in our facility to maintain social distancing.